tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 ## V. Showing feature details when a marker is clicked on

 - When a marker is clicked on, we want to show the park name, address, phone number and description in the "Info" row of the app
+- To do this, we will need to write code that searches the `features` array for the park that matches the `id` of the marker that was clciked on

-## V-A. Add HTML for the bottom "Info" row
+### V-A. Add HTML for the bottom "Info" row

 - Make the bottom row (the one right above `<div class="footer" ...`. shown below) appear as below
 - NB - when you are done, you may wish to validate your HTML to help determine if you typed it in properly